nin93/alea/README.md

 random.exponential # => 2.8445710982736148
 ```

-You can also implement your own custom PRNG by inheriting `Alea::XSR` and passing it to the constructor by its *class name*.
+You can also implement your own custom PRNG by inheriting `Alea::PRNG` and passing it to the constructor by its *class name*.
 Here is an example using the 256-bit state PRNG `Alea:XSR256`:
 ```crystal
 random = Alea::Random.new(Alea::XSR256)
 random.float # => 0.6533582874035311